 “We have an edge sharpness of 1-2 millimetres in conformal coating.
 But in hazardous areas on assemblies, we can work even more precisely with insulating and filling materials.
 For example, with plugs or push-buttons.”

-Head of Department Conformal Coating
+Head of Unit Assembly Department

 Conformal coating is the more precise choice for high-volume PCB applications